bw-math/bw-math/source/assignments/projects/01_GRAPHING_I.rst

 3. Create a :ref:`docstring <python_docstring>` at the very top of the script file.
 Keep all written answers in this area of the script.
 4. Read the :ref:`project_one_background` section.
 5. Read the :ref:`project_one_loading_data` section.
-6. Read the :ref:`project_one_bar_chart` section.
+6. Read the :ref:`project_one_bar_charts` section.
 Download the script files in that section onto your ChromeBook.
 Read through and execute them on your computer.
 7. Read the :ref:`project_one_set_operations` section.
 8. Load in the data from the ``.csv`` file using the technique outlined in the :ref:`project_three_loading_data` section.
 9. Perform all exercises and answer all questions in the :ref:`project_one_project` section.
 Label your script with comments as indicated in the *Project* section.